by William Li | Jun 20, 2014 | Design & Build

-I have never regarded myself as an architect, but one night at a BCIT course, I heard from my professor Mr. Klassen that he has never been certified or licensed by any associations or organizations, but has designed houses all the time because he is qualified.
+I never considered myself as an architect or architectural designer, but one night at a BCIT course, my instructor Mr. Klassen mentioned that he has never been certified or licensed by any associations or organizations, but has been designing detached houses all the time because he is qualified.
 I was inspired by his idea; just like what I have been doing over the years- working hard for the skills, not the titles or designations.
 I started to be involved in a house architectural design in 2007, I enjoyed it, and I will do more.

-My design experience began when I joined Jalcon Homes- a custom design and build company based in Auckland as a Design & Build consultant in 2007.
-My role was really a communication bridge between client and architect, when I realized the cultural and language barrier in architecture, I also found that the clients easily changed their ideas, therefore, I decided to learn to draft house concepts and plans myself for clients.
+My first designing experience began in 2007 when I joined Jalcon Homes– a custom design & build firm in Auckland as a Design & Build Consultant.
+My role was really a communication bridge between the client and the architect.
+Besides the cultural and language barrier in architecture, I also found that the clients easily changed their ideas, therefore, I decided to learn to draft house concepts and plans myself for clients.
 I think it worked well.

 My First Project

-My first project was on a sloped site next to our Harrowglen showhome.
-The clients were a young couple who driving BMW M3, needless to say, the final plan reflected their characters-modern and fashion.
-The house was designed by Cameron B and I drafted it with ArchiCAD.
+My first project located on a sloped site at Albany North Shore.
+The clients were a young couple who owned their own business, needless to say, the house style reflected their characters-modern and fashion.
+The house was designed by Cameron B. and I drafted it with ArchiCAD.

-This 3D rendering image was produced by William Li with ArchiCAD software.
+house 3D rendering by William Li with ArchiCad

-This photo taken on 2014-04-04 when I re-visited New Zealand with my family 5 years after I left there.
+2014-04-03 photo taken when I returned to New Zealand 5 years after I left

 From the website SEO point of view, I should update my blog regularly, but it has been more than 2 months since my last input.
 Yes, it’s very busy for the home inspection business, and I read a news today at Vancouver Sun and said ‘Hot Vancouver real estate market boosts national housing number…’ wow, no wonder!
 I don’t think that is a good news for potential buyers, but what can we do as we live in VANCOUVER!